echemdb/unitpackage/doc/index.md

 entry = db['engstfeld_2018_polycrystalline_17743_f4b_1']
 ```

-The metadata of the entry is available from `entry.resource`.
+The metadata of the entry is available from `entry.metadata`, which supports both dict and attribute-style access.

 The data related to an entry can be returned as a [pandas](https://pandas.pydata.org/) dataframe.